transdigiware/blockchain/enterprise_app_upgrade.md

 ### Patching a sample application

-You can use the following example to learn how to update a Node SDK application to use service discovery.
-The sample does not include features of production code such as error handling or listening for events and should be used as an example only.
+You can use the following example to learn how to update an application to use service discovery.
+Because the sample does not include features of production code such as error handling or listening for events, this code should be used as an example only.

-The sample code connects to an Enterprise Plan network with a connection profile.
-The application loads the connection profile from your local file system and uses it to create an instance of the Fabric Client.
-It then creates a channel object by using a channel that is defined in the connection profile.
-When the application initializes the channel connection, it connects to all of the peer and ordering nodes that are defined in the connection profile.
+The example below can connect to an Enterprise Plan network by using a connection profile.
+The sample application loads the connection profile from your local file system and uses it to create an instance of the Fabric Client.
+The application then creates a channel object by using a channel that is defined in the connection profile.
+When the application initializes the channel connection, it connects to all of the peer and ordering nodes on the channel in the connection profile.

 ```javascript
 const NodesdkClient = require('fabric-client');